zogzog/cubicweb/doc/book/en/development/cubes/available-cubes.rst

 Available cubes
 ---------------

-An application is based on several basic cubes.
+An instance is based on several basic cubes.
 In the set of available basic cubes we can find for example :

 Base entity types